Nazi UFOs: Foo fighters

 In World War II, the so-called "foo fighters", a variety of unusual and anomalous aerial phenomena, were witnessed by both Axis and Allied personnel.
 While some foo fighter reports were dismissed as the misperceptions of troops in the heat of combat, others were taken seriously, and leading scientists such as Luis Alvarez began to investigate them.
-In at least some cases, Allied intelligence and commanders suspected that foo fighters reported in the European theater represented advanced German aircraft or weapons, particularly given that Germans had already developed such technological innovations as V-1 and V-2 rockets and the first operational jet-powered Me 262 fighter planes.
+In at least some cases, Allied intelligence and commanders suspected that foo fighters reported in the European theater represented advanced German aircraft or weapons, particularly given that Germans had already developed such technological innovations as V-1 and V-2 missiles and the first operational jet-powered Me 262 fighter planes.
 A minority of foo fighters seemed to have inflicted damage to allied aircraft.

 Ghost rockets

 Ghost rockets were rocket- or missile-shaped unidentified flying objects sighted in 1946, mostly in Sweden and nearby countries like Finland.

 The first reports of ghost rockets were made on February 26, 1946, by Finnish observers.
 About 2,000 sightings were logged between May and December 1946, with peaks on 9 and 11 August 1946.
 Two hundred sightings were verified with radar returns, and authorities recovered physical fragments which were attributed to ghost rockets.

 Investigations concluded that many ghost rocket sightings were probably caused by meteors.
 For example, the peaks of the sightings, on 9 and 11 August 1946, also fall within the peak of the annual Perseid meteor shower.
 However, most ghost rocket sightings did not occur during meteor shower activity, and furthermore displayed characteristics inconsistent with meteors, such as reported maneuverability.

 Debate continues as to the origins of the unidentified ghost rockets.
 In 1946, however, it was thought likely that they originated from the former German rocket facility at Peenemünde, and were long-range tests by the Soviets of captured German V-1 or V-2 missiles, or perhaps another early form of cruise missile because of the ways they were sometimes seen to maneuver.
-This prompted the Swedish Army to issue a directive stating that newspapers were not to report the exact location of ghost rocket sightings, or any information regarding the direction or speed of the object.
+This prompted the Swedish Army to issue a directive stating that newspapers were not to report the exact location of ghost rocket sightings or any information regarding the direction or speed of the object.
 This information, they reasoned, was vital for evaluation purposes to the nation or nations assumed to be performing the tests.